Jubatian/xmburner/README.rst

 - Runtime checking correct operation of autonomous AVR microcontroller based systems operating for extended periods.

-Currently the project is under development, not being suitable to serve these goals in its present form.
-However it is already approaching completion, so it may be useful to experiment with it.
+Currently the project is under development, however it is mostly complete, already testing almost all instructions of an AVR ALU adequately (see coverage_report.rst).
+The interface should be stable.
+You can start using it in your projects.